-Our ham station is located in Grid Square EN72wx at the EOC Center for James P. Capitan Center, Lower Level.
+Club station located in the James P. Capitan Center - Lower Level.

-The testing is generally the fourth Thursday of 'even' months, however June is held on a Saturday in alignment with Field Day operations at the Field Day Site.
+VE testing for ham licensing is generally the fourth Thursday of 'even' months, however June is held on a Saturday in alignment with Field Day operations at the Field Day Site.
 Februrary is not scheduled, as many of our 'snowbirds' are in the south for warmth (a sign our club average age is rising).
 Also, December can be difficult due to Christmas - so watch our schedule for details.
 The please see details on SARA's VE testing page.

 Follow the links below for details:

 RF Exposure can lead to safety concerns and you should use caution to protect yourself and others.
 See the following links for further details:

 As part of an Amateur Radio Station, you must do and keep a copy of RF exposure analysis of your station.
 If you do not, then you are operating illegally!